spensation/spensation.github.io/_posts/2018-07-22-react_redux_delete_a_record_from_a_rails_api.markdown

 ```

 In the same container file, let's define our function.
-There a re a couple of things to keep in mind here.
+There are a couple of things to keep in mind here.
 First, because it is an event handler, we need to pass an event  to the function.
 This will allow us to bind the function to this event, or button click.
 We also need to hit the API route to delete the nap, which will require a specific nap_id.
-In order to acomplish this, we can use the index of the map function to define a variable called napId that we will then pass to the function that dispatches the DELETE action.
+In order to accomplish this, we can use the index of the map function to define a variable called napId that we will then pass to the function that dispatches the DELETE action.

 *from NapPage.js*